royaloperahouse/roh-cast-list-challenge/README.md

 ## Setup

-The Royal Opera House (ROH) needs a custom cast sheet generated for just one one performance of an upcoming production.
+The Royal Opera House (ROH) needs a custom cast sheet generated for just one performance of an upcoming production.
 Please follow these instructions to complete the task.

 ### Instructions